Vows and CoffeeScript

 When using coffee-script, you don’t want to directly run you vows, but gather them all together, convert them to JavaScript and then have vows run them.

-saved, try running vows
+With the test/division-test.coffee saved, try running vows from

 your console.
-Here’s the output from vows --spec
+Here’s the output from vows --spec:

 vows --spec